hashgraph/hedera-improvement-proposal/HIP/hip-NFT-Collection-Metadata-Schema.md

 [HIP-412](https://github.com/hashgraph/hedera-improvement-proposal/blob/master/HIP/hip-412.md) normalizes a metadata model for individual NFTs on Hedera where the `metadata` value defined on the individual NFT asset points to a JSON file that itself carries information about the characteristics of the token such as links to media, attribute and property descriptors, creator information, etc.

-As is the case for individual NFTs, it may be useful to provide information about an NFT Collection beyond that which is stored on-ledger.
+As is the case for individual NFTs, it may be helpful to provide information about an NFT Collection beyond that which is stored on-ledger.
 This specification follows the HIP-412 model to allow a NFT Collection HTS token (ie tokenID, token class) to point to a JSON file carrying that additional information.
 The key difference between this proposal and HIP-412 is that this specification defines a JSON schema specifically optimized for NFT Collections rather than for each individual NFT token itself.

-At the time of writing, NFT Collections do not yet have such a `metadata` field and it is advised to to utilize the `memo` field on the NFT Collection token to define the metadata "pointer".
-An additional HIP will be submited to address its absense and help align the usage of a `metadata` field across token types on HTS.
-When this is resolved, and a proper `metadata` field exists on NFT Collections, we expect this field will be used to capture the pointer to the JSON object adhering to the schema specified here.
+At the time of writing, NFT Collections do not yet have such a `metadata` field and it is advised to utilize the `memo` field on the NFT Collection token to define the metadata "pointer".
+An additional HIP will be submitted to address its absence and help align the usage of a `metadata` field across token types on HTS.
+When this is resolved and a proper `metadata` field exists on NFT Collections, we expect this field will be used to capture the pointer to the JSON object adhering to the schema specified here.

 ## Rationale